BayiLi081/GIS-bootcamp/contents/spatialautocorrelation.md

 Install the plugin "Spatial Analysis Toolbox" in the Plugins manager

+The tool relies on other libraries and hasn't been updated for a year.
+So it probrary returns a bunch of errors due to lack of dependent libraries or incompatible issues.

+> pip install pandas pyproj fiona geopandas libpysal esda mgwr

+To install packages in QGIS Python environment:

+>For mac / linux users:
+>
+>You need find the Python interpreter path first:
+>
+>/Applications/QGIS.app/Contents/MacOS/bin/python3.X -m ensurepip
+>
+>/Applications/QGIS.app/Contents/MacOS/bin/python3.X -m pip install pandas pyproj fiona geopandas libpysal esda mgwr
+>
+>(X depends on the Python version that QGIS uses, similar with linux system)
+>
+>For windows user:
+>
+>1.
+Open OSGeo Shell (py3_env to activate python environment, if needed)
+>2.
+Get fiona whl file (based on your system and python version) https://www.lfd.uci.edu/~gohlke/pythonlibs/#fiona
+>3.
+Then pip install *Path To whl file*
+>
+>3. pip install pandas pyproj shapely geopandas libpysal esda mgwr

 The plugin with the new spatial analysis tools will be shown at the bottom of the processing toolbox.

+So, if you have trouble installing it or runing it properly, you could download GeoDa instead of spending too much time configuring it.

 **What is Queen contiguity, Rook contiguity, K Nearest Neighbors and Distance Band**